 We had imagined that we were ready to do one more test and let ‘er rip.
 As you’ll read about, we were wrong.
 The details will appear when that article comes up.
 Today I want to talk about something that came up during our little retrospective.

-Clean code matters.
+Habitable code matters.

 Boiling down what we discovered about our little program was that there were code smells that show there’s room for improvement.
 A common name prefix,

 ftp, tells us there’s an abstraction waiting to be discovered, and probably a new class.
 An important missing test kept us from finding an important problem until way down the road.
 The absence of another abstraction has made the code more procedural than we’d like.
-Our tiny program’s code isn’t helping us enough, because it’s not clean enough.
+Our tiny program’s code isn’t helping us enough, because it’s not habitable enough.

 Our little program seems pretty clear when we read it.
 Methods are mostly decomposed well.
 Names seem to make pretty good sense.
 The flow is fairly obvious.
 We wouldn’t publish it other than in The Book of Erors, but it’s not bad.
 It’s a lot like the code you see around, and better than some.